 U Aung Chan Myae Hlaing is 29 years old and has a B.Sc. degree in Nursing.
 Graduating at the time of Cyclone Nargis, he became a project officer with HTBD’s then partner Searchers Myanmar in 2009.
 In 2010 he became Logistics officer and Trainer for the Community Health Worker training project.
 Since 2012 he has been the Project Director responsible for our Healthcare practice, and in 2014/15 has also managed school building and flood relief.

-Together with the Founders, we have three Trustees.
+Together with the Founders, we have four Trustees.